top of page

 What we see:

 A daily agenda with associated times posted on the board.
-Further, Teacher Athos actively reviews these daily benchmarks with his class as part of his structured routine.
+Teacher Athos actively reviews these daily benchmarks with his class as part of his structured routine.
 In doing so, after just a couple of months, students are able to self- direct and adjust their time management in order to know what’s coming and how they need to prepare themselves.
 This cuts down on squirrelly behavior while promoting self- regulation.

 Credit: Teacher Samantha Alexander,